vasner/iot-device/device/README.md

 ## Connecting device via USB

-STS-109 is configured as CDC device (Virtual COM port).
+Device is configured as CDC device (Virtual COM port).

 To communicate with device any COM/Terminal application can be used, for example:
 * [minicom](https://help.ubuntu.com/community/Minicom)